LearnPress/learnpress/readme.txt

 8. Add-ons of LearnPress.

 == Changelog ==

+= 3.0.7 =
+~ Improved: ui/ux when adding/removing course items
+~ Improved: ui/ux when adding/removing questions of a quiz
+~ Improved: auto focus mouse to input when changing type of new course item ~ Improved: show confirm message before removing course item to trash ~ Improved: move item to trash when delete instead of delete it permanently ~ Improved: changed icon to turn on/off an item is preview and add tooltip ~ Improved: removed green effect when updating via ajax ~ Improved: focus mouse on search input when searching items ~ Improved: show button for closing popup
+~ Improved: flush Hard Cache when updating post
+~ Improved: updated metabox to latest version and changed textdomain ~ Fixed: pending course does not show for instructor
+~ Fixed: filter lessons/quizzes by course does not work properly ~ Fixed: wrong currency symbol for Turkish lira
+~ Fixed: division by zero when calculating course results ~ Fixed: get default thumbnail image for archive course if it option is turn of ~ Removed: option thumbnail size for single course
+~ Improved somethings...

 = 3.0.6 =
 ~ Fixed: missing 'Instructors Registration' option
 ~ Fixed: cannot start quiz or complete lesson